Siege of Khokhanaberd: Background

-Siege
+Siege and aftermath

 Then the Mongols moved on Hasan-Jalal, the ruler of Inner Khachen, who had fortified himself in the impregnable Khokhanaberd opposite Gandzasar.
 The Mongols could not capture the fortress for a long time.
 Seeing that it was impossible to capture it by fighting, they resorted to their already tried method: they called for obedience.
 The ruler of Inner Khachen, having no hope for help from outside and in order to save the country from unnecessary destruction and massacres, accepted the Mongols' offer.